About this resource

 Staying connected to your social circle for support and encouragement.

-Having a greater awareness of what it’s like to feel well from positive influences will mean that you can develop a sense of the symptoms you may experience if you are feeling unwell.
-Recognizing those symptoms and using these tools is a supportive way to help you stay on course as you recover, and help you learn when you may need to call for targeted, professional care.
+Becoming aware of positive influences and how they make you feel will also help you notice when you’re feeling unwell.
+Recognizing those symptoms and using these tools can help you stay on course as you recover.
+This will help you learn when you may need to call for professional care.

 Hanson, R., (2018, June 12).
 Seeing Good.
 Psychology Today.
 Retrieved on April 15, 2019 from https://www. psychologytoday.com/ca/blog/your-wise-...